javisantana/javisantana.com/_fastdata/data-engineer-skills.md

 The test is hard because just writing is itself a hard task.
 Most developers have a hard time summarizing in a few paragraphs an approach to solve a problem, mainly because when you write you need to think about who will read it.
 The only way to do that is to ask questions and trying to put yourself in someone else's shoes.

 But hey, why spend 5 minutes thinking about what questions to ask when you can kill a full morning writing a 500 script in a python notebook.
-I’ve done that 100 times and will probably do it until I retire.
+I’ve done that 100 times and will continue doing it until I retire.

 Back to the data engineering test.
 What was I expecting from a tech test like that? if you didn't read the test, TLDR it's is about calculating outliers from a medium-size CSV file.